We can do all sorts of things with numbers - add, subtract, multiply, divide, ...

 Rule 1 - The starting number has to have just three different digits chosen from $1, 2, 3, 4$.

-Rule 2 - The starting number must have four digits - so thousands, hundreds, tens and ones.
+Rule 2 - The starting number must have four digits - thousands, hundreds, tens and ones.

 For example, we could choose $2124$ or $1124$.

-So when we've got our starting number we'll do some counting.
-Here is a worked example.
+When we've got our starting number we'll do some counting.
+Here is an example.

-We then count in order the number of $1$s, then the number of $2$s, then $3$s and lastly $4$s, and write it down as shown here.
+We will count in order the number of $1$s, then the number of $2$s, then $3$s and lastly $4$s, and write it down as shown here.

-You may see that this has continued so the third line shows that the line above had three $1$s, one $2$, one $3$ and one $4$.
+We have continued this underneath, so the third line shows that the line above had three $1$s, one $2$, one $3$ and one $4$.

-Your challenge is to start with other four digit numbers which satisfy the two rules and work on it in the way I did.
+Your challenge is to start with other four-digit numbers which satisfy the two rules and count the digits the way we did in the picture above.

-What happens if you have five digits in the starting number?
+What happens if you have five digits in the starting number instead?